-Explore the best trails near Clearlake with detailed reviews, photos, trail maps, and driving directions curated by hikers, campers and nature lovers like you.
+Explore the best trails near Clearlake with hand-curated trail maps and driving directions as well as detailed reviews and photos from hikers, campers and nature lovers like you.

 Distance and elevation seem to be off a bit, we figure the elevation has an extra zero and the mileage is closer to 8+ miles.
 We went on a cloudy, misty, sprinkling rain day, really muddy trail, and creek was full to require crossing via the 16 road bridge.
 Recommend for a spring hike.

 Kathryn C. on Redbud Trail to Baton Flat

 Beautiful in the fall, wonderful trail, and dipping into Cashe Creek is the bonus

 Pretty easy in the beginning.
 Pretty flat and then moves into pretty steep terrain.
 I think it needs more Switchbacks but it probably is not intended for a mountain bike.
 I am intermediate rider on an entry-level GT Palomar.
 Going down was pretty tho.
 Overall I would say difficulty is moderate for biking, downhill moderate.
 Just be prepared to work to get to the top.